jellowrld/AutoRestartMission/README.md

    Additionally, you need to install Tesseract itself:
    - On Ubuntu/Debian: `sudo apt-get install tesseract-ocr`
    - On Windows, download the Tesseract installer from [here](https://github.com/tesseract-ocr/tesseract) and follow the installation instructions.
 Make sure to add the Tesseract binary to your system's PATH.
+(Google if you do not know how to.)
    - On macOS: `brew install tesseract`

 3. **Pillow**: This library is used for image processing, and `ImageGrab.grab()` relies on it.